yory100/Pong-Game/README.md

 Player one use UP_ARROW and DOWN_ARROW keys to play

-Player two use W an S keys to play
+Player two use W and S keys to play